Chair and President of Board

 Public Service: Paul is a member of the Massachusetts Bar, International City/County Management Association, Massachusetts Municipal Association, Massachusetts Military Civilian Community Council, and served as the Senate president’s appointee to the state’s Water Infrastructure Advisory Committee.

-Before joining the Southfield Redevelopment Authority, Paul served as Executive Director to the Cape Cod Commission.
+Before joining Cape Cod Healthcare, Paul served as the Executive Director of Southfield Redevelopment Authority.
+Previous to that, Paul was Executive Director to the Cape Cod Commission.
 As Executive Director of the Cape Cod Commission, Paul coordinated the activities of 19 appointed board members and led 40 talented, innovative professional planners and technical experts in transforming the Commission from a once static agency into an efficient, proactive organization fulfilling its mission- “Keeping a Special Place Special” – by protecting the natural environment, enabling economic growth, increasing transparency and encouraging community engagement.